 "Greenworkplaces" is a flagship project developed by the TUC and its affiliates across the public and private sectors.
-There are around 1,200 trade union environmental or green representatives 12, working with their employers to promote green initiatives at their workplace.
+There are around 1,200 trade union environmental or green representatives, working with their employers to promote green initiatives at their workplace.
 Projects and proposals are generally initiated by the union green representatives, and while some are one-off initiatives to tackle a specific area, others develop into joint union-management green groups working to reduce the climate impact of their workplace on an ongoing basis.
 Projects have delivered significant energy and cost savings, while boosting job security for the workforce at the same time.
-For example, the Magor Brewery in Wales saw its water usage drop by 46%, its electricity usage drop by 49% and heating bills drop 23%, saving over £2 million over a two-year period 13, since the Unite union initiated a company-wide focus on saving energy.
+For example, the Magor Brewery in Wales saw its water usage drop by 46 per cent, its electricity usage drop by 49 per cent and heating bills drop 23 per cent, saving over £2m over a two-year period, since the Unite union initiated a companywide focus on saving energy.